Toxic encephalopathy: Treatment

-Treatment is mainly for the symptoms that toxic encephalopathy causes, and vary depending on how severe the case is.
-Diet changes and nutritional supplements may help some patients.
-To reduce or halt seizures, anticonvulsants may be prescribed.
-Dialysis or organ replacement surgery may be needed in some severe cases.
+A physician will prescribe care and treatment based on the specifics of the diagnosis.
+For example, anticonvulsants are used to treat seizures related to encephalopathy.
+Other potential treatments include diet changes, nutritional supplements, dialysis, and organ replacement.

 Lifelong abstinence from alcohol, a well-established neurotoxin and cause of the condition, is encouraged to prevent further loss of neurocognitive function.

 Management of affected individuals consists of immediate removal from exposure to the toxic substance(s), treatment of the common clinical manifestation of depression if present, and counselling for the provision of life strategies to help cope with the potentially debilitating condition.

 Prognosis

 Toxic encephalopathy is often irreversible.
 If the source of the problem is treated by removing the toxic chemical from the system, further damage can be prevented, but prolonged exposure to toxic chemicals can quickly destroy the brain.
 Long-term studies have demonstrated residual cognitive impairment (primarily attention and information-processing impairment resulting in dysfunction in working memory) up to 10 years following cessation of exposure.
 Severe cases of toxic encephalopathy can be life-threatening.